Surf break: Point break

-A point break refers to the place where waves hit a point of land or rocks jutting out from the coastline.
+A point break is a place where waves hit a point of land or rocks jutting out from the coastline.
 Bells Beach in Australia and Jardim do Mar in Madeira, Portugal are examples of point breaks.

 They can break either left or right, and in rare cases forms a central peak which breaks both ways around a central headland (e.g. Punta Rocas beach in the Punta Negra District of Peru).
 The bottom can be made of rocks, sand, or coral.

 Beach break

 A beach break takes place where waves break on a usually sandy seabed.
 An example of a classic beach break is Hossegor in Southern France, which is famous for waves of up to 20 ft.

 Sometimes 'beaches' can contain little or no sand, and the 'beach' bottom may be only rock or boulders and pebbles.
 A 'boulder beach' is an example.